-Chicken drummies with apricot glaze make an interesting, finger-linkin' good appetizer.
+Chicken wingettes and drummies with apricot glaze make an interesting, finger-linkin' good appetizer.

 Melt butter in 4-quart saucepan until sizzling; add onion and garlic.
-Cook over medium heat, stirring often, until onion is softened (3 to 4 minutes).
+Cook over medium heat, stirring often, 3-4 minutes or until onion is softened.
 Stir in all remaining sauce ingredients except apricot preserves.
-Continue cooking until sauce just comes to a boil (3 to 6 minutes).
+Continue cooking 3-6 minutes or until sauce just comes to a boil.

 Reduce heat to low.
 Cook, stirring occasionally, 20 minutes.
 Cool 10 minutes.
 Stir in preserves.